ewong11/RWJ/README.md

   </ol>

 <h4> DevPlan </h4>
 <p> To create a working version at first, with basic add and remove methods, creating and test each method one at a time (incremental development).
 Expand and add additional methods to improve efficiency of our Deque, in time remaining.
-As we develop more and more methods, we will upadte our main method to test and make sure the methods are all working properly.
+As we develop more and more methods, we will update our main method to test and make sure the methods are all working properly.
 Once we test, we will add more comments to make sure that any viewer understands the process.
 That will also help our future-selves.</p>